 And Graffiacane, who was closest to him, then hooked him by his pitch-entangled locks and hauled him up; he seemed to me an otter.

-This protagonist-barrater is not named in the text but is commonly known in the commentary tradition as Ciampolo (an Italian corruption of the French name Jean Paul).
-Ciampolo explains that he is from the kingdom of Navarre in France, that his mother placed him in the service of a lord—“Mia madre a servo d’un segnor mi puose” (Inf.
-22.49)—and that his father was a rake who squandered his possessions and killed himself: “che m’avea generato d’un ribaldo, / distruggitor di sé e di sue cose” ([my mother] had had me by a wastrel, / destroyer of himself and his possessions [Inf.
+This grafter, protagonist of the forthcoming episode, is not named in the text, but is commonly known in the commentary tradition as Ciampolo.
+(This is an Italian corruption of the French name Jean Paul.)
+Ciampolo explains that he is from the kingdom of Navarre in France, that his mother placed him in the service of a lord — “Mia madre a servo d’un segnor mi puose” (My mother made me servant of a lord [Inf.
+22.49]) — and that his father was a rake who squandered his possessions and killed himself: “che m’avea generato d’un ribaldo, / distruggitor di sé e di sue cose” ([my mother] had had me by a wastrel, / destroyer of himself and his possessions [Inf.
 22.50-51]).
-Eventually he served in the household of King Thibaut II of Navarre, where he began to practice graft: “Poi fui famiglia del buon re Tebaldo: / quivi mi misi a far baratteria” (Then I was in the household of the worthy / King Thibault; there I started taking graft [Inf.
+Eventually he moved up and served in the household of King Thibaut II of Navarre, where he began to practice graft: “Poi fui famiglia del buon re Tebaldo: / quivi mi misi a far baratteria” (Then I was in the household of the worthy / King Thibault; there I started taking graft [Inf.
 22.52-53]).

-Natalino Sapegno adds to our understanding of “ribaldo”, citing Barbi:
+Sapegno adds to our understanding of “ribaldo” in his commentary, citing Barbi:

 The life of a ribaldo is thus the dissipated life of a rake: a man who gambles, drinks, and whores.
-It is the life evoked by the “taverna” in the proverb cited above: “ma ne la chiesa / coi santi, e in taverna coi ghiottoni” (And yet / “in church with saints, with guzzlers in the tavern” [Inf.
+It is the life evoked by the “taverna” in the proverb cited above: “ma ne la chiesa / coi santi, e in taverna coi ghiottoni” (in church with saints, with guzzlers in the tavern [Inf.
 22.14-15]).
-The life of Ciampolo’s father is a veritable rake’s progress, as he proceeds from dissipation of his possessions to destruction of his self, from squandering to suicide: he is, in his son’s words, “distruggitor di sé e di sue cose” (Inf.
-22.51).
+The life of Ciampolo’s father is a veritable rake’s progress, as he proceeds from dissipation of his possessions to destruction of his self, from squandering to suicide: he is, in his son’s words, “distruggitor di sé e di sue cose” (destroyer of himself and of his possessions [Inf.
+22.51]).
 Verse 51 encapsulates both types of violence against the self featured in the second rung of the circle of violence (Inferno 13).

 I think of Dante’s canzone Poscia ch’Amor, where he inveighs against those who squander their wealth while posing as generous citizens.
 I am not suggesting that Ciampolo’s father falls into the latter camp; he was a ribaldo, a rake pure and simple, never mistakenly considered a good citizen like the men whom Dante castigates in his canzone.